GitLeeRepo/PythonNotes/PythonNotes.md

 # note: locale.setlocale(locale.LC_ALL, "") will set it to system default

 # note the use of string conversion, if this was converted from a float
-# it would inherit the floats inprecision, you should either convert from
+# it would inherit the floats imprecision, you should either convert from
 # a string or an integer, never use a float (including a float literal).
 dec1 = Decimal('12345678901234567890123456789012345678901234567890.99')
 dec2 = Decimal('0.02')